domainmod/domainmod/README.md

 5. After a few seconds a message should appear letting you know that the installation was successful.

+6. Once the installation has completed you should delete the /installer/ folder.

-6. If you have any problems during installation, please see the Support section below.
+7. If you have any problems during installation, please see the Support section below.

 # Usage